suguuss/suguuss.github.io/_posts/2023-02-20-videoprocessing.md

 ![supposed_block](/assets/convolution/supposed_block.png)

-The block diagram of the current project is the following :
+The block diagram of the current project should look something like that, even if technically, the HDMI driver is with the pattern generator, and the signals are being delayed by the convolution engine.

 ![real_block](/assets/convolution/real_block.png)